-We are the first real estate company in Hong Kong and mainland China - and among the first globally - to have our near- and long-term net-zero targets endorsed under SBTi's Corporate Net-Zero Standard.
+Our subsidiary Hang Lung Properties is the first real estate company in Hong Kong and mainland China - and among the first globally - to have our nearand long-term net-zero targets endorsed under SBTi's Corporate Net-Zero Standard.

 To achieve net zero emissions by 2050 at the latest, we will prioritize direct and indirect emissions reductions across our value chain and all residual emissions (where applicable) will be neutralized in line with SBTi criteria and limiting global temperature rise to 1.5°C. The following are our validated targets.